dessertlab/Shellcode_IA32/README.md

 # Shellcode_IA32

-___Shellcode_IA32___ is a dataset containing more than _20_ years of shellcodes from a variety of sources is the largest collection of shellcodes in assembly available to date.
+___Shellcode_IA32___ is a dataset containing more than _20_ years of shellcodes from a variety of sources and is the largest collection of shellcodes in assembly available to date.
 We are currently extending the dataset.
-Up to now, we released two version of the dataset.
+Up to now, we released two versions of the dataset.

 ## Version 1